Thalassemia is an inherited blood disorder that affects the body’s ability to produce hemoglobin and red blood cells.

 - dizziness and faintness

-- greater susceptibility to infections
+- greater susceptibility to infection

 Skeletal deformities may result as the body tries to produce more bone marrow.